 Also be sure the color is golden as shown in the picture below.

-How to Best Enjoy Argan Oil Benefits in Your Kitchen
+Enjoying Argan Oil in Your Kitchen

 Great chefs in Europe have also borrowed this secret, using the smooth qualities of argan oil to add depth and warmth to their exquisite dishes.

 Quick and easy basic salad dressing using argan oil for a dose of healthy fats to add depth of flavor to dishes and encourage hair and nail health from the inside out.